Then you will know the truth, and the truth will set you free~ John 8:32 NIV

 Feel free to fill in the blank with whatever issue you (or someone you know) has decided God stopped caring about over the course of the last century.
 On one level, it actually makes sense that unbelievers would choose to think that God has somehow moderated His stance on issues like hatred, lust, adultery, greed, selfish-ambition, homosexuality and covetousness.
 Heathens have a vested interest in buying into that line of thinking.
 However, anytime Christians buy into this lie we lose our individual and cultural moral authority.
 Even a small loss of moral authority seriously hinders our ability to be obedient to the command to act as witnesses for Jesus (Acts 1:8).

 Christians who grow-up in a Christian home are spiritually superior to those who grow-up with pagans or vice-versa –

-Deception and hypocrisy are fine as long as we keep it on the downlow-
+Deception and hypocrisy are not a problem as long as we keep it under the radar-

-I am convinced that most Christians do not consciously choose to begin living a double life.
+I am convinced most Christians do not consciously choose to begin living a double life.
 It just kind of happens.
-One moral compromise leads to a another, coverups become a way of life and before they know it fakery, duplicity, and pretense are their standard operating procedure.
-This particular lie hurts everyone because even unbelievers understand instinctively that Christians are called to live life at a higher standard.
-When Christians choose hypocrisy and deception over sincerity and authenticity it quickly becomes painfully obvious to everyone and unbelievers judge God, the church and other Christians for the willful duplicity of a few (Numbers 32:2, Acts 5:1-10).
+One moral compromise leads to an another, coverups become a way of life and before they know it fakery, duplicity, and pretense are the new normal in their lives.
+Dishonest Christians hurt everyone because even unbelievers understand instinctively that Christians are called to live a life of honesty and openness.
+When Christians choose hypocrisy and deception over sincerity and authenticity it quickly becomes painfully obvious the whole world and unbelievers judge God, the church and other Christians for the willful duplicity of a few (Numbers 32:2, Acts 5:1-10).